Cryptanalysis: Computational resources required

-It's sometimes difficult to predict these quantities precisely, especially when the attack isn't practical to actually implement for testing.
+It is sometimes difficult to predict these quantities precisely, especially when the attack is not practical to actually implement for testing.
 But academic cryptanalysts tend to provide at least the estimated order of magnitude of their attacks' difficulty, saying, for example, "SHA-1 collisions now 252."

 Bruce Schneier notes that even computationally impractical attacks can be considered breaks: "Breaking a cipher simply means finding a weakness in the cipher that can be exploited with a complexity less than brute force.
 Never mind that brute-force might require 2128 encryptions; an attack requiring 2110 encryptions would be considered a break...simply put, a break can just be a certificational weakness: evidence that the cipher does not perform as advertised."

 Partial breaks

 The results of cryptanalysis can also vary in usefulness.
 Cryptographer Lars Knudsen (1998) classified various types of attack on block ciphers according to the amount and quality of secret information that was discovered: